Infinite graph product of groups II: Analytic properties: Introduction

 \section{Introduction}

-This paper is a continuation of \cite{Oya24b}, where we introduced the extension graph of graph product of groups.
+\blfootnote{\textbf{MSC 2020} Primary: 20F65, 22D25.
+Secondary: 20F67, 37D40.} \blfootnote{\textbf{Key words and phrases}: graph product, hyperbolic spaces, convergence groups, bi-exact groups.} This paper is a continuation of \cite{Oya24b}, where geometry of the extension graph of graph product of groups was studied.
+The extension graph of graph product was already (accepted) introduced by Casals-Ruiz, Kazachkov, and de la Nuez Gonz\'alez in \cite[Definition 3.1]{MIJ24} (see also \cite{EH24}).
 Recall that given a simplicial graph $\Gamma$ and a collection of groups $\G = \{G_v\}_{v \in V(\Gamma)}$ assigned to each vertex of $\Gamma$, the graph product $\Gamma\G$ is a group obtained by taking quotient of the free product $\ast_{v \in V(\Gamma)} G_v$ by setting that group elements of two adjacent vertices commute (see Definition \ref{def:graph product of groups}).
 In this paper, we will present more applications of the extension graph by studying analytic properties of graph product of groups that are of particular interest in operator algebras.
 In the study of operator algebras, it has long been people's interest to investigate structural properties of group von Neumann algebras such as primeness, solidity, and rigidity.
 To tackle these problems, analytic properties of groups such as bi-exactness and its variants were introduced and turned out to be particularly useful (see \cite{Oza06b, BO08, BIP21}).

 While the study of operator algebras associated to graph product is currently very active (see \cite{CF17, CRW18, CDD24b, CDD24a, DK24, CK24, Bor24, IRBDSB24a, IRBDSB24b}), only finite defining graphs have been considered in most research so far and the finiteness condition of a defining graph is used in an essential way in the proofs.
 In this paper, we present a novel approach to study operator algebras of graph product of groups by exploiting the large scale geometry of a defining graph.
 This approach allows us to study a much wider class of defining graphs, beyond finite graphs.
 Among other geometric properties, we will focus on the case where a defining graph is hyperbolic in this paper.